ibm-cloud-docs/dl/order-nsp.md

    1. Configure a primary CAK.
       1. Type a CAK name.
-      1. Choose an HPCS instance for the primary connectivity association key (CAK) key.
+      1. Choose a  HPCS instance for the primary connectivity association key (CAK) key.
       1. Choose a key from HPCS containing the CAK secret.
    1. Optionally, configure a fallback CAK.
       1. Type a CAK name.